(Last Updated: May 28th, 2017)

 Part 4.2: Rotate Footwear

 - Change Socks and Shoes Regularly: Rotate your footwear and always wear clean socks.
-This reduces the opportunity for fungal spores to proliferate and helps to eliminate future nail infections.
+This reduces the opportunity for fungal spores to proliferate and helps to avoid future nail infections.

 Your nail fungus did not appear overnight and it is not possible for it to be cured overnight.
 It is critical to remain committed to the guide even if results are not seen the first day, week, or month.
 Once the fungus is killed, your nails will need to regrow before they are as clear and flawless as they once were.
 This process is not easy, but if you follow this guide exactly you can achieve the incredible satisfaction of beautiful, healthy nails.